jakeee51/GeoLiberator/README.md

 ```python
 getAddress(log = '')
 ```
-The 'log' parameter is for entering in a file name to __append__ all address results to a log file.
 The 'log' parameter is for entering in a file name to _append_ all address results to a log file.
 *(Note: these functions will always return a value)*